wttech/CQ-Unix-Toolkit/README.md

 Each action is wrapped in separate stand-alone script with additional usage output that allows to perform these tasks easily.

-Basically every tool requires authorized connection to CQ instance which is performed by toolkit using three basic options:
+Basically almost every tool requires authorized connection to CQ instance which is performed by toolkit using three basic options:

    * -u (username)